morrissey college of arts and sciences

 Medical Humanities, Health, and Culture

 In the Medical Humanities, Health, and Culture minor, students explore health and health care practices through multiple disciplines, including literature, theology, history, and philosophy, as well as natural and social sciences.
-From each vantage, humanistic and cultural approaches to medicine and the body are emphasized.
-The minor, rigorously interdisciplinary in its approach, draws on Boston College’s commitment to social justice, ethics, and care for the whole person.
-This is a useful program for students interested in careers in medicine, health care policy or law, psychology, public or global health, social work, patient advocacy, or medical journalism.
+From each vantage, humanistic and cultural approaches to health and the body are emphasized.
+The minor, interdisciplinary in its approach, draws on Boston College’s commitment to social justice, ethics, and care for the whole person.
+This is a useful program for students interested in careers in medicine, health care policy or law, psychology, public or global health, social work, patient advocacy, or health journalism.
 It is also helpful for students interested in exploring historical, narrative and cultural contexts for current (and at times competing) ideas about illness, the body, and representation.

 The minor is comprised of 18 credits.
-Courses (not necessarily in sequence) include a required Introductory course (ENGL2212), four electives from a designated list of approved courses, and a final senior elective culminating in a substantial writing project.
+Courses (not necessarily in sequence) include a required Introductory course (ENGL2212), four electives from a designated list of approved courses, and a final advanced elective, normally taken in the junior or senior year.
 In addition, minors will be encouraged to take part in reading groups, film series, conferences and relevant local events.

 Students choose electives from at least three different departments.
 The following thematic clusters will help students to plan a path through the minor: